blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/deployment.md

 it uses the docker-java library (${docker_java_project_url}) to access the Docker registry to pull the image.

-If “docker pull <targetimage>” works from the command line, then docker inspector should also be able to pull that image, because docker-java can be configured the same way as the docker command line utility.
+If “docker pull {targetimage}” works from the command line, then docker inspector should also be able to pull that image, because docker-java can be configured the same way as the docker command line utility.

 But there are also other ways to configure docker-java.
 Details on how to configure docker-java